intc/ip6snetc/README.md

 # ip6snetc

-ip6snetc is a tool for caclulating and listing IPv6 networks.
+ip6snetc is a tool for calculating and listing IPv6 networks.

 ## License